Buick Lucerne Insurance Rates

 Rates are averaged for all Buick Lucerne models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on insurance for a Buick Lucerne not only requires not taking risks behind the wheel, but also having a good credit history, eliminating unnecessary coverage, and possibly raising deductibles.
-Invest the time to shop around at every policy renewal by requesting quotes from direct carriers like Progressive and GEICO, and also from local independent and exclusive agents.
+Getting lower rates on insurance for a Buick Lucerne requires being a good driver, having good credit, eliminating unnecessary coverage, and deciding if full coverage is necessary.
+Invest time comparing rates at least every other year by quoting rates from direct carriers like Progressive and GEICO, and also from your local insurance agents.

-- Drivers can save approximately $100 per year just by quoting online well ahead of the renewal date
+- Drivers can save as much as $100 per year just by quoting early and online

 - Increasing physical damage deductibles can save around $225 each year